jaekwon-park/ShowIP_PreLogin/README.md

 ![Alt text](/Untitled.png?raw=true "Sample")

-how to install
+# how to install
-# install.sh -i
+install.sh -i

-remove
+(will be effect to reboot)

+#remove
-# install.sh -d
+install.sh -d